AMYPAD/SPM12/CONTRIBUTING.md

 3. run tests
     - `python -m tests`

-You will likely get error messages telling you what to do to set up your environment.
-This includes:
+You will likely get an error message detailing where to download test data.

-- installing MATLAB support for Python
-- installing SPM12 for MATLAB
-- downloading test data to DATA_ROOT or HOME